 These rates are based on one standard deviation above the averages from College for All Texans (college cost 2019-2020) average of tuition and fees.
 VR reviews these rates annually in July.

-Exceptions to the limitations for tuition and fees require justification and approval by the VR Manager.
-For additional information, refer to D-200: Purchasing Goods and Services.

 …

 C-413: Maximum Payment for Training at a Proprietary Institution